 The words “thrift shopping” can conjure up different images for different people.

-Thrift shopping can be a great way to score quality items, both “new” and vintage while saving you some cash.
+However, thrift shopping can be a great way to score quality items, both “new” and vintage while saving you some cash.
+It does take patience, dedication, and luck to score those awesome finds, but it’s well worth it.

 To help you find those diamonds in the rough, here are 3 tips for thrift shopping success: